The Story of the Eternal Gospel Society

 Now that the former skeptic has been taught what Christians can do to help stop the unholy sacrifice, he is commissioned to bring an invitation to the faithful and a more detailed Gospel of Christ to the unfaithful.
 This new evangelism will be the work of the Eternal Gospel Society.

-[To do: John is commissioned to start the Eternal Gospel Society.
-All one must do to be a member is to be baptized and to sign a petition.
+Now that John was no longer a skeptic but a believer, he wad commissioned to start the Eternal Gospel Society.
+All one must do to be a member of the EGS is to be baptized and to sign the petition for the Right to Choose Life Act.
 To be an active member, one must become a new evangelist, someone who brings a new message of invitation to every baptized believer and a re-proposed Gospel of Christ to every unbeliever.
-The new message is an invitation to help stop the unholy sacrifice by signing the petition.
-A new evangelism is what Pope John Paul II expressed the need for in 1990, the year of John's credobaptism.
-JPII did not try to define exactly how the new evangelism would look like.
-That part was the Divine Father's job, and he has now done it.]